How To Cross Oceans Without Owning a Boat

 - OceanCrewLink.com (special focus on ARC departing from Gran Canaria)

 Most of these pages include an internal messaging service which you should check regularly during the day.
 Being responsive and quick is a decisive quality whether you will find a boat to hitchhike or not.

 Internet during the crossing:

-Be also ready to miss important political or social news.
-We had friends that crossed in November and their shock couldn't be greater when they arrived in the Caribbean and Donald Trump got elected as President of the United States.
+I had friends that crossed in November and their shock could not be greater when they arrived in the Caribbean and Donald Trump got elected as President of the United States!
 And Leonard Cohen died in the meantime too.
 Just imagine how your world can crumble all of a sudden!

-Be ready to laugh about yourself and that people will make jokes on your habits.
-During a long crossing, no secrets can be kept.
+Be ready to laugh about yourself and that people will make jokes about your habits.
+During the long crossing, no secrets can be kept!